kjerstid/GEOF211_compendium/_sources/FiniteDifferences/estimatesTruncationError.md

 For higher order derivatives, the reasoning is the same.

-To estimate the magnitude of the truncation error, we can write that the size of the terms of {eq}`eq:truncationError` will be
+To estimate the magnitude of the truncation error, we can write that the size of the terms of {eq}`eq:truncationError`:

 $$
 \Delta t \frac{U}{T^2}, \quad \Delta t^2 \frac{U}{T^3}, \quad \Delta t^3 \frac{U}{T^4}, \quad \text{etc.}